 The DAC visitors will need to look around the building at the areas under consideration.
 Members are requested to inform the DAC officers if they have any special access or health and safety requirements, prior to a visit.

 Further information can be found on the site visits web page.

-DAC advisers can claim expenses for travel incurred while undertaking their role, e.g. attending site visits.
+DAC members can claim expenses for travel incurred while undertaking their role, e.g. attending DAC meetings or site visits.
 The mileage rate for diocesan volunteers is £0.45 per mile.
 The cost of car parking, train tickets or other fares can also be claimed – please note that copies of tickets/receipts must be provided.